 - Be at least age 19 with either prior rowing experience or completion of at least one Learn to Row session.

-- Sign the USRowing Waiver of Liability.
+- Sign the USRowing Waiver of Liability electronically.
 This waiver must be signed annually.
+If a paper copy is desired, click HERE.

 - Submit a medical authorization form, obtained from your primary care physician and good for two years.